saint11/DeadWeight/source/index.md

 <pagebreak>

 ## Inventory
 Characters can carry 3 items + 2 items for each point you have in **strength**.
 Items should be placed in your character sheet in the appropriate slots in the **Trappings** section.
+While carrying more items is possible the character will be **encumbered**, all movement is reduced by half and must perform a **strength test** every turn, failing means they drop something.

-On top of each list there's a description of what that list is, like **Belt/Small pouch**.
+On top of each list there's a description of what that list is, like "**Belt/Small pouch**".
 Circle the one you have on your character, if you don't have any of those, just make a big X on the whole list.

 Here's a breakdown of how the **adventurers** can carry their items.